 Your Options When Investing in Bonds

-- Individual bonds: These include bonds from sources such as government organization, corporations, municipals and more.
+- Individual bonds: These include bonds from sources such as government organizations, corporations, municipals and more.

-- Bond funds: These are mutual funds invested primarily in bonds and other debt instruments.
-Units in the bond funds can be sold any time for the current net asset value.
+- Bond funds: A bond fund is a mutual fund invested primarily in bonds and other debt instruments.
+Units in the bond funds can be sold at any time for the current net asset value.

 - Bond ETFs: These are hybrid instruments because they track a bond index in an attempt to replicate its return but they trade on a stock exchange, giving it a stock-like property.
 Examples are bond ETFs are iShare Core U.S. Aggregate Bond ETF, Vanguard Total Bond Market ETF, iShares iBoxx $ Investment Grade Corporate Bond ETF.